-In way of hatch casings the increased height of cargo is to be taken into account
+In way of hatch casings the increased height of cargo is to be taken into account hs = Stowing height of cargo in [m].

 $a_v$ = Acceleration factor as defined in item B.

 For timber and coke deck cargo the load on deck is to be determined by the following formula: